From Prompts to Context

 The input gate sees only the latest user message and a short classification prompt.
 The output gate sees only the agent's response and a scope-checking prompt.
 Neither gate's context (safety rules, classification examples) appears in the main agent's window, keeping the patient conversation clean and focused.

 If you're building an agent and something feels off about the outputs, run through these four categories and ask which one you're neglecting.
-In my experience the answer is almost always compression or isolation; people over-invest in writing and selecting because those feel like "building features," while trimming old history and splitting contexts feel like cleanup work.
+In my experience the answer is very often compression or isolation, less is more.

 How Context Fails

-Four context failure modes to check when an agent misbehaves: poisoning (errors compound), distraction (too much history), confusion (noise as signal), clash (contradictory instructions).
+Four context failure modes to watch for when an agent misbehaves: poisoning (errors compound), distraction (too much history), confusion (noise as signal), and clash (contradictory instructions).
 Different failures need different fixes.

 When an agent misbehaves, my first question is always "what kind of context failure is this?" because the mitigations are completely different depending on the answer.
-Drew Breunig laid out four failure modes that I think cover most of what goes wrong, and I've started using them as a debugging checklist.
+The following four failure modes cover most of what goes wrong.

 Four Context Failure Modes

-Context confusion is what happens when superfluous information gets treated as signal because the model can't distinguish noise from relevant information when everything is dumped in together.
-Anthropic's guiding principle is the right one here: "find the smallest set of high-signal tokens that maximize the likelihood of your desired outcome."
-Every token should earn its place, and most don't.
+Superfluous information gets treated as signal because the model can't distinguish noise from relevant information when everything is dumped in together.
+Anthropic's guiding principle is the right one here: "find the smallest set of high-signal tokens that maximize the likelihood of your desired outcome."; every token should "earn" its place.

-Context clash is the one I find most often in my own code, probably because it's the easiest to create accidentally.
-It happens when new information conflicts with existing information already in the prompt, and contradictory instructions produce unpredictable behavior.
+I find this the easiest to create accidentally.
+New information conflicts with existing information already in the prompt, and contradictory instructions produce unpredictable behavior.
 My own agent has one I caught during an audit for this post.
 The system prompt says "When READING information you already have in the patient context above, use it directly, do not re-fetch with get_patient_profile."
 But get_patient_profile is still available as a callable tool.
 The instruction and the tool list contradict each other.
 The agent sometimes calls the tool anyway, wasting a round-trip to fetch data that's already in the prompt.
 The fix is straightforward (remove the tool), but the clash was easy to miss because the instruction is in the <tools> section of the prompt and the tool definition is in Python code, and I never reviewed them side by side until I went looking for exactly this kind of problem.

-There's a deeper mechanism behind context distraction that Anthropic calls context rot.
-They attribute it to the $O(n^2)$ pairwise token relationships in self-attention: at 100K+ tokens, the model's attention budget is spread across billions of pair interactions, and critical information gets drowned out.
+There's a deeper mechanism behind context distraction that Chroma's research calls context rot.
+They attribute it to the $O(n^2)$ pairwise token relationships in self-attention, where at 100K+ tokens the model's attention budget is spread across billions of pair interactions, and critical information gets drowned out.
 The full story is more nuanced than that framing suggests.
-Positional encoding degradation (especially RoPE-based encodings at positions beyond the training distribution), attention sink phenomena where early tokens absorb disproportionate weight, and training data skew toward shorter contexts all contribute.
-But the practical consequence is the same regardless of which mechanism dominates.
+Factors like positional encoding degradation (especially RoPE-based encodings at positions beyond the training distribution), attention sink phenomena where early tokens absorb disproportionate weight, or training data skewing toward shorter contexts, all contribute.

-Mei et al.'s survey cites the lost-in-the-middle finding (Liu et al., 2023) to quantify this: performance degrades significantly when relevant information sits in the middle of long contexts versus the beginning or end.
+The lost-in-the-middle finding (Liu et al., 2023) showed that performance degrades significantly when relevant information sits in the middle of long contexts versus the beginning or end.
 Liu et al. found a consistent U-shaped curve across models and settings, with accuracy dropping by 20%+ in some configurations.
 The exact magnitude varies by model, task, and number of documents, but the core result (middle positions perform worst) has been replicated across multiple studies and model families.
+(Frontier models have since made meaningful progress here, and the effect is less pronounced than when first measured.)

 A Real Token Budget